Notes to Financial Statements

 - Notes to the consolidated financial statements

 Comparative Financial Statements

-When a financial statement contains the amounts for two or more years, the financial statement is referred to as a comparative financial statement.
-For example, the income statement of a large corporation with its shares of stock traded on a stock exchange might have as its heading "Consolidated Statements of Income" and will report the amounts for 2015, 2014, and 2013.
-This allows the user to compare sales that occurred in 2015 to the sales that occurred in 2014 and in 2013.
+When a financial statement reports the amounts for the current year and for one or two additional years, the financial statement is referred to as a comparative financial statement.
+For example, the income statement of a large corporation with its shares of stock traded on a stock exchange might have as its heading "Consolidated Statements of Income" and will report the amounts for 2022, 2021, and 2020.
+This allows the user to compare sales that occurred in 2022 to the sales that occurred in 2021 and in 2020.